-Reporting individuals have the right to receive, at a minimum, at the first instance of disclosure by a reporting individual to a College representative, the following information:
+Reporting individual have the right to receive, at a minimum, at the first instance of disclosure by a reporting individual to a College representative, the following information:

-"You have the right to make a report to FM Police or Campus Security, local law enforcement, and/or State Police or choose not to report; to report the incident to your institution; to be protected by the institution from retaliation for reporting an incident; and to receive assistance and resources from your institution."
+"You have the right to make a report to FMCC Police or Campus Security, local law enforcement, and/or State Police or choose not to report; to report the incident to your institution; to be protected by the institution from retaliation for reporting an incident; and to receive assistance and resources from your institution."

-- 1. Confidential Reports - To disclose confidentially the incident to a College official, who by law may maintain confidentiality, and can assist in obtaining services.
-More information on confidential reports is available in Options for Confidentially Disclosing Sexual Misconduct (section VII) below. - To disclose confidentially the incident and obtain services from New York State, Fulton or Montgomery County, or other outside resources.
+1. Confidential Reports

+- To disclose confidentially the incident to a College official, who by law may maintain confidentiality, and can assist in obtaining services.
+More information on confidential reports is available in Options for Confidentially Disclosing Sexual Misconduct (section VII) below. - To disclose confidentially the incident and obtain services from New York State, Fulton or Montgomery County, or other outside resources..
 More information on confidential reports is available in Options for Confidentially Disclosing Sexual Misconduct (section VII) below.

-- 2. Emergency Assistance - To disclose the incident to the Title IX Coordinator or another appropriate official who has been designated by the Title IX Coordinator to provide emergency assistance (the "Designee"). - The Designee may be an official of FM or an official of an off-campus resource. - The Title IX Coordinator or Designee will be available upon the first instance of disclosure by a reporting individual to provide immediate information and assistance regarding (1) options to proceed, including other reporting options; (2) where applicable, the importance of preserving evidence and obtaining a sexual assault forensic examination as soon as possible; and (3) the criminal justice process, including that it utilizes different standards of proof and evidence and that any questions about whether a specific incident violated the penal law should be addressed to law enforcement or to the district attorney. - The Title IX Coordinator or Designee will also provide the information contained in the Students' Bill of Rights, including the right to choose when and where to report, to be protected by the institution from retaliation, and to receive assistance and resources from the institution. - The Title IX Coordinator or Designee will also explain that they are private and not confidential resources, and they may still be required by law and College policy to inform one or more College officials about the incident.
+2. Emergency Assistance

+- To disclose the incident to the Title IX Coordinator or another appropriate official who has been designated by the Title IX Coordinator to provide emergency assistance (the "Designee"). - The Designee may be an official of FMCC or an official of an off campus resource. - The Title IX Coordinator or Designee will be available upon the first instance of disclosure by a reporting individual to provide immediate information and assistance regarding (1) options to proceed, including other reporting options; (2) where applicable, the importance of preserving evidence and obtaining a

+- sexual assault forensic examination as soon as possible; and (3) the criminal justice process, including that it utilizes different standards of proof and evidence and that any questions about whether a specific incident violated the penal law should be addressed to law enforcement or to the district attorney. - The Title IX Coordinator or Designee will also provide the information contained in the Students' Bill of Rights, including the right to choose when and where to report, to be protected by the institution from retaliation, and to receive assistance and resources from the institution. - The Title IX Coordinator or Designee will also explain that they are private and not confidential resources, and they may still be required by law and College policy to inform one or more College officials about the incident. - o The Title IX Coordinator will generally be available for emergency access on weekdays between the hours of 8:00 a.m. to 4:00 p.m., at the following: Arlene Spencer (Office A111), 518-736-3622 ext.
+8100, arlene.spencer@fmcc.edu. - When the Title IX Coordinator is not available, emergency access to a designee will be available, at the following: - Sexual Assault Support Services, 518-736-1911 ext.
+4221, Hotline 866-307-4086 - FMCC Office of Public Safety, 518-736-3622 ext.
+8405, Physical Education Building, FMCC campus.

-The Title IX Coordinator will generally be available for emergency access on weekdays between the hours of 8:00 a.m. to 4:00 p.m., at the following: Acting Dean of Student Affairs, Arlene Spencer, aspencer@fmcc.edu.
+The Title IX Coordinator will generally be available for emergency access on weekdays between the hours of 8:00 a.m. to 4:00 p.m., at the following: Dean for Student Affairs, Arlene Spencer, aspencer@fmcc.edu.

 - When the Title IX Coordinator is not available, emergency access to a Designee will be available, at the following: - Sexual Assault Support Services, 518-736-1911 ext.
-4221, Hotline 866-307-4086 - FM Office of Public Safety, (518) 736-3622 ext.
-8405, Physical Education Building, FM campus.
+4221, Hotline 866- 307-4086 - FMCC Office of Public Safety, (518) 736-3622 ext.
+8405, Physical Education Building, FMCC campus.